 Having a deep and meaningful relationship with your partner or spouse ultimately requires a certain amount of dedication, attention, and appreciation of one another.
 Aside from the obvious physical desire we all crave as human beings, real connection runs deeper than what is sexually displayed outwardly.
 You want a soul to soul connection to drive your relationship, which is an intensely personal experience for both parties to experience.
+You want to know How to get a guy to notice you and how to gain a connection with the person you’re dating.
 To give you a better understanding of how to connect with your partner, read on below:

 Going out on dates and making time for one another are ways to keep the connection alive.
 When partners stray away from their day to day interactions because work gets in the way, they begin to lose sight of their whole foundation of their relationship.
 Huffington Post states that, “Connection happens when partners have time to be together in a fun and relaxed way.
 For example: having dinner, taking a walk together, sharing interesting stories about their day, cooking, holding each other and talking, playing a sport together, watching a funny show together, and so on.”
 Ask yourself a simple question: Are you able to connect with your partner this way?
 Sometimes the most mundane task will give you a better understanding of whether or not you two have what it takes to move beyond the honeymoon phase.
 So whether you are fresh into a new relationship or simply desire to keep that spark ignited, reconnect with spending that quality time one on one.
 This is how you can learn to appreciate each other and not only maintain the connection, but begin to strengthen it.